mtorials/hugo-mt32/content/about.md

 I plan to make this theme, and the whole website open source like most of my projects!

 This blog is run by [mtorials](https://mtorials.de/), [universum](http://universegame.de/) and hopefully occasional guest writers!
 We are two hobby programmers with some experience in web technologies and game development as well as embedded devices namly Arduinos and ESPs.
-Doing it as a hobby we both do not have extensive knowladge in any of these fields, but we think even our experience is worth sharing!
+Doing it as a hobby we both do not have extensive knowledge in any of these fields, but we think even our experience is worth sharing!

 ### Contributing